tireddy2/slhdsa-tls1.3/draft-reddy-tls-slhdsa.md

 In order to maintain cryptographic safety in high-scale environments, deployments MUST:

-   *  Rotate SLH-DSA certificates and keys periodically;
+   *  Rotate SLH-DSA certificates and keys based on expected signature usage, ensuring ample margin from the 2^64 signature limit.
    *  Monitor the number of signatures generated per SLH-DSA private key to ensure it
       remains well below the 2^64 signature limit.